Atlamillias/DearPyPixl/README.md

     # Configuration can also be changed just like you'd expect.
     main_window.label = "main_window"

-    # The `configure` method allows for several options to be changed.
+    # The `configure` method allows for several options to be changed, similar to the
+    # `configure_item` function in DearPyGui.
     main_window.configure(no_close=True, no_collapse=True)

     # Similarly, calling the `configuration` method will return a dict of the item's
     # current and editable configuration.
+Calling this method is similar to calling
+    # DearPyGui's `get_item_configuration` on an item.
     config_title_txt = Text("MY CONFIGURATION")
     title_txt_sep    = Separator()
     for option, value in main_window.configuration().items():